Pay Per Click

 It’s important to keep in mind the sort of traffic that will be seeing your ads within each of these different locations.
 The most common place to start is within search results, where users are searching Google for your competitor by name.
 Interestingly, most banks and credit unions are still missing out on targeting their own brand names with search ads, so it may be the case that your ads are the first thing users see after searching for a competitor by name.
 This is extremely prime real estate so make sure your ad copy is written well, clearly articulating your offer or value proposition.

-In addition to Google search ads, you can use the Google Display Network to run ads on comparison websites like Credio or Bankrate within pages that include your competitors.
+In addition to Google search ads, you can use the Google Display Network to run ads on comparison websites like Bankrate or relevant industry websites like Redfin.
 Google also allows advertisers to target users searching for your competitor’s videos on YouTube, and if your competitor is monetizing their videos you can even run ads while their videos are playing!
-One final Google option is Gmail ads, which allow advertisers to target local Gmail users with ads based on the content of their email or the email sender.

 Improving Competitor Targeting Relevance